Collections

 [contains? s "ell"] ; true

-[str s " world"] ; "hello world"This consistency is intentional.
-Once you learn the collection vocabulary, you can apply it everywhere without memorizing separate string-specific APIs.
+[str s " world"] ; "hello world"The consistency is by design.
+Learn the collection vocabulary once and you carry it everywhere, with no separate string-specific API to memorize.

 Common Operations

-The trio of map, filter, and fold work across all collection types.
-If you've used functional programming before, these are your old friends.
-If not, they're about to become your new ones.
+The trio of map, filter, and fold works across every collection type.
+If you have written functional code before, these are old friends.
+If not, they are about to become indispensable.

 [map [fn [x] [* x 2]] #[1 2 3]]